Talcum powder poisoning

 Toggle: English / Spanish

 Talcum powder is a powder made from a mineral called talc.
-Talcum powder poisoning may occur when someone accidentally or intentionally breathes in or swallows talcum powder.
+Talcum powder poisoning may occur when someone breathes in or swallows talcum powder.
+This can be by accident or on purpose.

 Talc poisoning; Baby powder poisoning